2 min read

 The Ultimate Guide to Building a CTPAT Cargo Map

-Developing a CTPAT Cargo Map is one of keys to completing your 5-Step Risk Assessment, and under new MSC requirements, your CBP inspector will likely require your organization to provide one in order to pass your annual renewal.
-However, many CTPAT members struggle to determine the best way to approach the Cargo Map component of the assessment and remain unsure what exactly their Supply Chain Security Specialist might be looking for during the evaluation.
-In this article, Veroot answers both those questions and walks you through the Cargo Map creation process, step-by-step.
+However, many CTPAT members struggle to determine the best way to approach the cargo map component of the MSC assessment and remain unsure what exactly their Supply Chain Security Specialist might be looking for during the evaluation.
+In this article, Veroot answers both those questions and walks you through the CTPAT cargo map creation process, step-by-step.

-When building a CTPAT Cargo Map, you can use a spreadsheet, a drawing, or even a written process document to communicate the required information.
-At Veroot, we prefer to demonstrate cargo flow in an infographic form (as shown in the image below) to help every stakeholder in the supply chain visualize the shipment.
+At Veroot, we prefer to demonstrate CTPAT cargo flow in an infographic form (as shown in the image below) to help every stakeholder in the supply chain visualize the shipment.

 Veroot+Sample+Cargo+Map

-Next, follow that shipment’s journey through the supply chain to answer each of the following questions in detail. **We recommend creating long-form written responses for this part of the exercise.**
+Next on your CTPAT cargo map, follow that shipment’s journey through the supply chain to answer each of the following questions in detail.
+We recommend creating long-form written responses for this part of the exercise.

 • Who is the factory/supplier?